PubInv/general-purpose-alarm-device/README.md

 Nonetheless, we can make a few comments.
 1. It is now possible to get very bright LEDs which are efficient.
 The initial version might simply use a single very bright LED, or some combination of LEDs supporting 5 levels of alarm color or brightness.
-2. Although "buzzers" and "sirens" of various kind are available, we eventually want a loudspeaker that can make various noises to provide information about the alarm level.
-Someday it may even support recorded messages in a human voice speaking a natural language.
-Imagine the voice of Scotty saying, "She canna' take the strain, Captain!" in a Scottish accent.

-The physical implementation is a customer PCB and custom 3D printable enclosure.
+Summer and Fall of 2022 the physical implementation has been realized with the Version 1 PCB and Version 1 3D printable enclosure.

 ## Phase II
 **THESE MAY ALL HAVE BEEN REALIZED IN PHASE I**
 In Phase II, we can imagine a large number of improvements:
 1. An enclosure for the electronics which is designed to be easily mounted (for example, with flanges for zip ties.)
 2. A Printed-circuit board that integrates the simple electronics with an Arduino Nano or Micro-sized solution on a single board.
 3. Improvements in the API.
-4. A display screen which allows a short message to be displayed.
-5. One or more buttons of controls which allows the GPAD to be silenced to avoid "alarm fatigue".
-6. A simple JST connector to support an SPI interface.
+4. Although "buzzers" and "sirens" of various kind are available, we eventually want a loudspeaker that can make various noises to provide information about the alarm level.
+Someday it may even support recorded messages in a human voice speaking a natural language.
+Imagine the voice of Scotty saying, "She canna' take the strain, Captain!" in a Scottish accent.

 ## Phase III